zitadel/zitadel/docs/docs/legal/terms-of-service.md

 ### Applicable law

-The Framework Agreement is subject to Swiss law.
+The Agreement is subject to Swiss law.

 ### Place of jurisdiction

-The exclusive place of jurisdiction is St. Gallen, Switzerland.
+This Agreement will be governed by the laws of the State of California, U.S.A. without regard to its conflict of laws provisions.
+The federal and state courts sitting in San Francisco County, California, U.S.A. will have proper and exclusive jurisdiction and venue with respect to any disputes arising from or related to the subject matter of this Agreement.

 ### Severability clause